kaymay1000/campfire_coffee/README.md

 # campfire_coffee

-Intermediate JS project that calculates random sales numbers based on user input, and renders the data into a consumable table.
+Intermediate JS project that calculates randomized coffee sales numbers based on user input, and renders the data into a consumable table.

 ## Running the project